Nexus S with Android 2.3 Gingerbread in stores Dec 16

 Related posts:

-Posted in Android, FroYo, How To, Mobile, Tips | 5 Comments
+Posted in Android, FroYo, How To, Mobile, Tips | 13 Comments

 How to move almost all Android apps to SD card (no root required)

 One of the most anticipated additions to Android 2.2 (aka Froyo) was ability to install applications to SD card, because it helps to free internal memory.
 When internal phone memory gets full, Android users have two problems: 1) users can’t install any more apps and 2) phone starts working slowly.
-The slow down is caused by the lower speed of write operations to the internal memory (see this post for more information on this topic), but the bottom line is that having low available space in the internal memory is not desirable.
+The slow down is caused by the lower speed of disk write operations to the internal memory (see this post for more information on this topic), but the bottom line is that having low available space in the internal memory is not desirable.

 It turns out there is a hack that lets you move almost any Android app to SD card, even if the app developer did not enable this option.
 And the best part: obtaining root is not required for this to work.
 More about this hack below, but first let’s take look at the limitations of the Android apps2sd feature.